JavaScript Roadmap — Day 6: Type Conversion and Coercion

 Task 3 — Hard: The Coercion Detective

-These expressions all return true with ==.
-For each one — explain in a comment exactly why JavaScript considers them equal and what conversions happened: [] == false, "" == 0, [1] == 1, null == undefined.
-Then rewrite each using === and explain why they now return false.
+These all return true with ==.
+Explain exactly why for each: [] == false, "" == 0, [1] == 1, null == undefined.
+Then rewrite with === and explain why they return false.

 Next Lesson